What Is a Ghostwriter (And Should You Really Hire One?)

 Want to learn the process?

 If you’re sold on hiring a ghostwriter and ready to get started, we get it!
-For those of you in this boat, we’re including some action steps for you to take.
+For those of you in this boat, you’ll be happy to know that selfpublishing.com also includes professional ghostwriting services!
+We can help you write the book of your dreams one way or another.